pixelastic/blog.pixelastic.com/app/about.md

 correctly.
 Strange isn't it ?
 I never had any trouble with it myself.

 I've been building websites since around 1998.
-My main area of expertise is front-end stuff, weaving HTML, CSS and Javascript.
+My main area of expertise is front-end stuff, weaving HTML, CSS and JavaScript.
 PHP, Ruby and Node.js aren't foreign languages either.
 I'm also a practioner of the dark arts of Linux and vim, and I'm developing a growing interest in the DevOps side of things.